Happy Spring! The April edition of Meet the Blogger features the lovely and talented writer

 major changes and reinvent your life.

 I know your journey has been a hard one lately, and am so glad to see you are doing well.
 As for being a work in progress - I'm one too.
 I'm thinking we all are, right?
-What advice would you share with a newbie blogger?
+What advice would you share with

 I’d give three pieces of advice.